Superego-CodeEngineer/khaos/README.md

-# khaos
+# Khaos-Server

-Khaos is a Highly Abstracted Out-of-the-box Application Component.
-This repo is Back-End Implementation.
+Khaos is a highly abstracted out-of-the-box application component.
+This repo is back-end implementation.